Qualification Review Process

 - MDH will promptly review the resume, using the criteria outlined in subparts 1-4 of Minn.
 R. 4736.0110, and may request additional information or documentation as needed.

-- MDH will inform the new CHS administrator and the chair of the CHB of the results of this review in writing, within 30 days of receipt.
+- MDH will inform the new CHS administrator and the chair of the community health board of the results of this review in writing, within 30 days of receipt.

-a.
-If the prospective administrator is found to meet the required qualifications, s/he and the CHB chair will be notified in writing (via a welcome letter). b.
-If the qualifications of the prospective CHS administrator are found to be deficient, s/he will be notified in writing, and MDH will work with the CHB to identify a qualified candidate within the jurisdiction.
+- If the qualifications of the prospective CHS administrator are found to be deficient, s/he will be notified in writing, and MDH will work with the community health board to identify a qualified candidate within the jurisdiction.

-Please contact the MDH Office of Performance Improvement with any notification, questions or comments pertaining to this process.
+Please contact the MDH Center for Public Health Practice with any notification, questions or comments pertaining to this process.

 Minnesota Department of Health